aiman-al-masoud/deixiscript/docs/thesis/2-programming-languages.typ

 As is usually the case with many things in history, it is unclear who "started it all".
 It is said that the first programmer in history was the British mathematician Ada Lovelace (1815-1852), who first described an algorithm to compute the Bernoulli numbers on the Analytical Engine, a mechanical general-purpose computer envisioned by the mathematician Charles Babbage (1791-1871).
 This machine, however, was never built during the lifetime of the two.

 It is said that Babbage, in turn, was inspired in his project by the unlikeliest of sources: a mechanical weaving device built by the French weaver and merchant Joseph Marie Jacquard (1752-1834): the Jacquard-loom.
-Ada once wrote, describing the Analytical Engine, that it could: “[weave] algebraic patterns, just as the Jacquard-loom weaves flowers and leaves” @adaLovelace.
+Ada Lovelace once wrote, describing the Analytical Engine, that it could: “[weave] algebraic patterns, just as the Jacquard-loom weaves flowers and leaves” @adaLovelace.

 The Jaquard-loom allowed even the least skilled of textile workers to produce intricate patterns on silk, patterns which could be _stored_ on the so called puched cards (or "punch" cards), a data storage technology that will be used up until more than a century later to input programs into the first eletronic computers @frenchConnection, @punchedCardsLoom, @chowdhary2007evolution.